cee-chen/object-fit-polyfill/README.md

+**⚠️ This repo is now archived. ⚠️**<br/>
+**There isn't much modern browser usage for this polyfill since Edge moved to Chromium and IE 11's end of life.
+You're still welcome to use if (I'm so sorry) you still need to support older browsers for any reason, but no further updates will be made.**

+---

 # object-fit-polyfill

 A polyfill for browsers that don't support the `object-fit` CSS property.
 Unsure of what the `object-fit` does?
 Essentially `object-fit` is to `<img>` tags what `background-size` is to `background-image`.
 You can check out the [MDN page](https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit) for more details.